frohrlich/liana-quest/readme.md

 Demo is available here : https://liana-quest-41980538aff2.herokuapp.com/game

 You will need to create a .env file from the .env.dist template.
-TOKEN_SECRET and REFRESH_TOKEN_SECRET are simple strings that you can set as you like.

-You will need a working email if you want to use the login system.
-Set it up in the EMAIL, PASSWORD and EMAIL_PROVIDER variables.
-Your email will need to be configured to accept use by external software (you will likely need to generate a special password for that).
+You should change the TOKEN_SECRET and REFRESH_TOKEN_SECRET.
 You will need a mongoDB database to run the game.
 When it is setup, put the connection string in the MONGO_CONNECTION_URL variable.
+[OPTIONAL] You will need a working gmail account if you want to use the forgot password system.
+Set it up in the EMAIL, PASSWORD and EMAIL_PROVIDER variables.
+The password should be an application password (see https://support.google.com/accounts/answer/185833).

 Finally, to compile and start the project, just run :